groovemonkey/topologicalsort/README.md

 )

 func main() {
-	// Create a new graph
+	// Create a new graph, passing in the type of data we want to use for our nodes graph := topologicalsort.NewGraph("")
-	graph := topologicalsort.NewGraph()

 	// Register our packages as vertices
 	graph.RegisterVertex("build-essential", "be-data")